causify-ai/tutorials/class_project_instructions/Projects/SHAP_Project_Description.md

-**Tech Description of SHAP:**
+**Description**

-SHAP (SHapley Additive exPlanations) is a powerful tool for interpreting machine learning models by quantifying the contribution of each feature to the model's predictions.
-Its features include:
+SHAP (SHapley Additive exPlanations) is a powerful tool for interpreting machine learning models by providing insights into how each feature contributes to the model's predictions.
+It employs cooperative game theory to calculate the contribution of each feature to the final output, making it particularly useful for understanding complex models like ensemble methods and neural networks.
-- Calculation of Shapley values for individual predictions.
-- Visualization tools for understanding feature importance.
-- Support for various model types, including tree-based models and neural networks.
-- Ability to explain both global and local model behavior.

----

-### Project 1: Predicting House Prices with Feature Importance Analysis
+### Project 1: Predicting Housing Prices

 **Difficulty**: 1 (Easy)

-**Project Objective**: The goal of this project is to predict house prices based on various features (e.g., square footage, number of bedrooms, location) and to analyze which features contribute most to the predictions using SHAP values.
+**Project Objective**: The goal of this project is to build a machine learning model that predicts housing prices based on various features (e.g., location, size, number of rooms) and to use SHAP to interpret which features most influence the model's predictions.

-**Dataset Suggestions**: Look for datasets on Kaggle that include features related to housing prices in various regions.
+**Dataset Suggestions**: Look for housing datasets on Kaggle that include features such as square footage, number of bedrooms, and neighborhood characteristics.

-**Step-by-Step Plan**:
-1. **Data Collection**: Download a housing dataset from Kaggle that includes features and sale prices.
+**Tasks**:
-2. **Feature Engineering**: Clean the data, handle missing values, and create relevant features (e.g., price per square foot).
+- **Data Preprocessing**: Clean the dataset, handle missing values, and encode categorical variables.
-3. **Model Training**: Train a regression model (e.g., Random Forest Regressor) on the dataset.
+- **Model Training**: Train a regression model (e.g., Random Forest or Linear Regression) to predict housing prices.
-4. **Use of SHAP**: Calculate SHAP values to interpret feature contributions to the model's predictions.
+- **SHAP Analysis**: Use SHAP to analyze the model and visualize the feature contributions for individual predictions.
-5. **Evaluation Metrics**: Use metrics like RMSE (Root Mean Squared Error) to evaluate model performance.
-6. **Visualization**: Create SHAP summary plots and dependence plots to visualize feature importance.
+- **Interpret Results**: Discuss the implications of the SHAP values and how they can inform real estate decisions.

-**Bonus Ideas**: Extend the analysis by comparing SHAP values across different regions or by using different regression models.
+**Bonus Ideas**: Extend the project by analyzing the impact of specific features on different demographics or geographical regions.

 ---

-### Project 2: Customer Churn Prediction in Telecommunications
+### Project 2: Customer Churn Prediction

 **Difficulty**: 2 (Medium)

-**Project Objective**: The project aims to predict customer churn (whether a customer will leave the service) for a telecommunications company and to identify the most influential factors contributing to churn using SHAP.
+**Project Objective**: This project aims to predict customer churn for a subscription-based service using a classification model and to leverage SHAP to interpret the model's predictions regarding customer retention.

-**Dataset Suggestions**: Utilize a public telecommunications dataset from Kaggle that includes customer demographics, account information, and churn status.
+**Dataset Suggestions**: Find datasets on Kaggle that include customer demographics, subscription details, and account activity.

-**Step-by-Step Plan**:
-1. **Data Collection**: Acquire a customer churn dataset from Kaggle.
-2. **Feature Engineering**: Perform data preprocessing, including encoding categorical variables and creating interaction features.
+**Tasks**:
+- **Data Exploration**: Perform exploratory data analysis (EDA) to understand churn patterns and visualize key metrics.
+- **Feature Engineering**: Create new features that could enhance model performance, such as tenure or engagement scores.
-3. **Model Training**: Train a classification model (e.g., Logistic Regression or Gradient Boosting) to predict churn.
+- **Model Development**: Train a classification model (e.g., Gradient Boosting or Logistic Regression) to predict churn.
-4. **Use of SHAP**: Analyze the model's predictions using SHAP to understand which features are driving customer churn.
-5. **Evaluation Metrics**: Evaluate model performance using accuracy, precision, recall, and F1-score.
-6. **Reporting**: Generate visualizations of SHAP values and create a report summarizing key insights.

-**Bonus Ideas**: Explore the impact of different marketing strategies on churn rates or compare SHAP results across different customer segments.
+- **SHAP Interpretation**: Apply SHAP to explain the predictions, identifying which factors are most critical in predicting churn.
+- **Visualization**: Create visualizations to represent the SHAP values and their implications for customer retention strategies.

+**Bonus Ideas**: Implement a baseline model to compare the performance and interpretability of different algorithms.

 ---

-### Project 3: Anomaly Detection in Credit Card Transactions
+### Project 3: Credit Risk Assessment

 **Difficulty**: 3 (Hard)

-**Project Objective**: The goal is to build an anomaly detection system to identify fraudulent credit card transactions and to explain the model's predictions using SHAP values.
+**Project Objective**: The goal of this project is to develop a credit risk assessment model that predicts the likelihood of loan default and to use SHAP to provide insights into the model's decision-making process.

-**Dataset Suggestions**: Use a publicly available credit card transaction dataset from Kaggle that includes transaction details and labels for fraud.

-**Step-by-Step Plan**:
-1. **Data Collection**: Download a credit card fraud detection dataset from Kaggle.
-2. **Feature Engineering**: Normalize features, create new features based on transaction patterns, and handle class imbalance (e.g., using SMOTE).
+**Dataset Suggestions**: Search for open datasets on Kaggle or government portals that include credit history, income, debt levels, and loan details.

+**Tasks**:
+- **Data Cleaning and Preparation**: Clean the dataset by addressing missing values and outliers while ensuring data integrity.
-3. **Model Training**: Train an anomaly detection model (e.g., Isolation Forest or Autoencoder) to identify fraudulent transactions.
+- **Model Selection**: Choose an advanced model (e.g., XGBoost or Neural Networks) suitable for classification tasks.
-4. **Use of SHAP**: Calculate SHAP values to understand which features contribute to the identification of anomalies.
-5. **Evaluation Metrics**: Use metrics such as ROC-AUC, precision, and recall to evaluate the model’s performance.
-6. **Visualization**: Create visualizations to illustrate the anomaly detection results and SHAP value contributions.
+- **Model Training**: Train the model on the credit risk dataset and evaluate its performance using appropriate metrics (e.g., ROC-AUC).
+- **SHAP Analysis**: Use SHAP to analyze feature contributions and visualize the impact of various features on loan default predictions.
+- **Risk Mitigation Strategies**: Discuss how the insights gained from SHAP can inform lending policies and risk management practices.

-**Bonus Ideas**: Implement a real-time alert system based on SHAP values or compare the performance of different anomaly detection techniques using SHAP for interpretability.
+**Bonus Ideas**: Explore the effects of different feature selection techniques on model performance and interpretability.

+---

+These projects not only leverage SHAP for interpretability but also cover a range of relevant and practical applications in data science, providing students with valuable hands-on experience.